1 Diego Maradona

 George Best (22 May 1946 – 25 November 2005) was a Northern Irish professional footballer who played as a winger, spending most of his club career at Manchester United.
 A highly skillful dribbler, Best is regarded as one of the best players in the history of the sport.
 He was named European Footballer ...read more.

 A shame he couldn’t play World Cup on a UK team, rather than one limited to Northern Ireland.

-David Robert Joseph Beckham is an English retired professional footballer.
-He played for Manchester United, Preston North End, Real Madrid, Milan, LA Galaxy, Paris Saint-Germain and the England national team, for which he held the appearance record for an outfield player until 2016.
+David Robert Joseph Beckham is (born 2 May 1975) is an English former professional footballer, the current president & co-owner of Inter Miami CF and co-owner of Salford City..
+He played for Manchester United, Preston North End, Real Madrid, Milan, LA Galaxy, Paris Saint-Germain and the England national ...read more.

 ONE OF THE MOST LEGENDARY PLAYERS IN FOOTBALL HISTORY.
 He was voted 4th player of 20th century behind Pelé, Diego Maradona, and Johan Cruyff, in a vote organised by France Football magazine.